Q&A: PERENNIAL VEGETABLES

 By: Dr. Michael Klaper

-In Medicine Capsule #14, a Fruits and Veggies Quiz asked for the two vegetables that can live to produce on their own for several growing seasons.
+In issue #14 of my Medicine Capsule newsletter, a Fruits and Veggies Quiz asked for the two vegetables that can live to produce on their own for several growing seasons.
 The answer given was asparagus and rhubarb.

 However, a sharp-eyed reader, Lynn Gale from California, pointed out perennial vegetables also include artichokes, sunchokes (Jerusalem artichokes), kale, collards, radicchio, lovage, watercress, garlic, bunching onions, and American groundnut (Indian potato.)
 Learn more… 20 Perennial Vegetables to Plant Once and Enjoy Forever!
 Read the Article: http://bit.ly/1kdDLnF